pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_publish-and-subscribe.md

 `
 ```

-If the interval message would exceed ~32KB, extra fields are omitted and here_now_refresh: true is included:
+If the interval message exceeds ~30 KB, extra fields are omitted and here_now_refresh: true is included.
+Call hereNow to fetch the full list.

 ```
 `1{